leonidlouis/peakflo-takehome-test/README.md

 - Considers peak hours for fare adjustments.
 - Implements daily and weekly fare caps.
 - Reads and processes CSV files containing journey records.
+- **Interactive mode**: if no arguments are provided, the program will prompt the user for inputs interactively.

 ## Getting Started